Discworld (world): Quirm

-Quirm is most significant as the location of the Quirm College for Young Ladies (formerly attended by Susan Sto Helit) and the birthplace of Leonard of Quirm (the Disc's Leonardo da Vinci).

-Quirm is a quiet and peaceful town, and for this reason is a popular holiday destination.
+Quirm is the location of the Quirm College for Young Ladies (formerly attended by Susan Sto Helit) and the birthplace of Leonard of Quirm (the Disc's Leonardo da Vinci).
+It is a quiet and peaceful town, and for this reason is a popular holiday destination.
 It is also where Morporkians go when they retire (including Lord Vetinari's aunt, Lady Roberta Meserole).
-In this regard, it relates to Ankh-Morpork as Eastbourne relates to London, or possibly as Spain relates to the United Kingdom, or even Greece (as a description in Unseen Academicals describes Quirm as having "strange water", which is the typical stereotype of the Greek Water Supply).
+In this regard, it relates to Ankh-Morpork as Eastbourne relates to London, or possibly as Spain relates to the United Kingdom, or even Greece (as a description in Unseen Academicals describes Quirm as having "strange water", which is the typical stereotype of the Greek water supply).

-The Quirmian language is occasionally mentioned in the books as being similar to French or Spanish, but Snuff notes that all Quirmians speak perfect Morporkian.
-Spoken Quirmian is heard in Making Money, where it is identical to French.
+The Quirmian language is occasionally described as similar to French or Spanish, but Snuff notes that all Quirmians speak perfect Morporkian.
+Spoken Quirmian in Making Money, is identical to French.
 In Raising Steam, the Marquis des Aix en Pains speaks Morporkian with a French accent.

 Quirm is famous for its floral clock: a circle of flowers, each of which opens its petals at a different hour.
 Quirm is also famous for its (blue-veined) cheese.
-Quirmian cuisine is generally characterized by containing avec (French for "with").
+Quirmian cuisine is generally characterised by avec (French for "with").

-Quirm is a duchy, ruled by the Rodley family.
-Members of this family seen in the books include Lord Rodley, an upper-class twit in Mort, and Brenda Rodley, the swamp dragon-breeding dowager duchess in Guards!
+Quirm is a duchy ruled by the Rodley family.
+Members of this family include Lord Rodley, an upper-class twit in Mort, and Brenda Rodley, a swamp dragon-breeding dowager duchess in Guards!
 Guards!.

-In Sourcery, Quirm was destroyed by wizards during a magical war, but was presumably restored by Coin when he put everything back as it was before the war.
+In Sourcery, Quirm was destroyed by wizards in a magic war, but presumably restored by Coin when he put everything back as it had been before the war.